KarlsruheMIS/KaMIS/README.md

 `-reduction_style=<string>`
 Choose the type of reductions appropriate for the input graph.
 Can be either: normal/sparse (default), dense/osm.
+## Usage Weighted Branch and Reduce ##
+`sort_adjacencies FILE`.

+The program reads a Metis file, sorts the neighborhood of each node and prints the graph to the console.

 ## License
 The project is released under MIT.
 However, some files used for kernelization are released under the BSD 3-clause license.
 See the respective files for their license.